Fletcher Allen, a Vermont university hospital and medical center, serves all of

 In 1999, as part of a Memorandum of Understanding and Agreement between the City of Burlington and Fletcher Allen, Fletcher Allen established a task force to address parking and traffic related to the construction of Fletcher Allen's Ambulatory Care Center.
 The task force continues today and has remained active, although its name was changed in 2009 from the Ward 1 Parking and Traffic Task Force to reflect the broadening of issues it reviews.
 It consists of representatives from the Ward 1 Neighborhood Planning Assembly and Fletcher Allen.
 The work of the task force guides Fletcher Allen's strategic planning and decision-making concerning parking and traffic, as well as planning, zoning, permitting and issues of general concern to our neighbors on the Medical Center Campus.
-For more information, contact the Office of Government Relations at 802-847-5103.
+For more information, contact Government and Community Relations at 802-847-5103.

 Vermont Children's Hospital Community Advisory Council